Applied Research Competition

 a.
 Open Application and Initial Review

 During this period, OAR will accept pre-proposals prepared in accordance with the following guidelines.
 Interested researchers must submit pre-proposals via OAR’s online application no later than Monday, March 22, 2021 at 11:59 PM ET.
+Applicants should consider the viability of the study in an environment that experiences increasing prevalence rates of COVID-19.
 The screening and review process will take place immediately following the closing date.
 The objective of the initial review process is to identify those proposed studies which best meet the criteria described above; those studies will then advance to the full proposal phase.
 OAR will notify all applicants of the results in early June 2021.

 b.
 Final Review

 Researchers who are invited to submit full proposals for further review must submit them no later than Monday, August 2, 2021.

 Following a preliminary peer review and scoring, OAR’s Scientific Council will conduct the final review at its annual meeting in November.
 OAR’s Board of Directors will meet at the same time, receive the report and recommendations of the Scientific Council, and approve the grant awards.
 OAR will announce awardees in early December 2021; funding will begin on or after January 1, 2022.